KenT2/tboplayer/README.md

 Removing the selected track can be done by pressing the Delete key.

-During playing of a track, a clickable progress bar will appear below the playlist, which lets you seek a given position, and if playing a video it's possible to see the progress bar if you move your mouse to the lowest side of the video.
+During playing of a track, a clickable progress bar will appear below the playlist, which lets you seek a position, and if playing a video it's possible to see the progress bar if you move your mouse to the lowest side of the video.

 Again during playing of a track, a slightly modified set of omxplayer commands can be used from the keyboard but there must be FOCUS on TBOPlayer.
 A list of commands is provided in the help menu.
 Note: some of the commands are not implemented by omxplayer.

 TROUBLESHOOTING
 =========